The NANOGrav 12.5-year Data Set: Search For An Isotropic Stochastic Gravitational-Wave Background: Statistical Significance

 where $a$ and $b$ index the array pulsars, and require that $\bar{M} < 0.1$.} Again we compute both frequentist and Bayesian HD detection statistics over large sets of realizations: the resulting background distributions are shown in \autoref{fig:optstat_shift_scramble} and \autoref{fig:bayes_skyscrambles_phaseshifts}.
 The optimal-statistic $p$-value agrees closely with its phase-shift counterpart; the Bayes factor $p$ value is higher, but small-number error is likely to be significant.

-All of these $p$-values hover around $5\%$, which is much higher than the 3-$\sigma$ (``evidence'') and 5-$\sigma$ (``discovery'') standards of particle physics, corresponding to $p = 0.001$ and $3 \times 10^{-7}$, respectively.\footnote{Although one may argue that there is no ``look elsewhere'' effect in our case, so a 3-$\sigma$ finding may already be compelling.
-Of course, the determination of statistical significance requires much more nuanced considerations \citep{ASA2016}.} Nevertheless, progressively smaller $p$-values for future data sets would indicate that compelling evidence is accumulating.
+All of these $p$-values hover around $5\%$, which is much higher than the 3-$\sigma$ (``evidence'') and 5-$\sigma$ (``discovery'') standards of particle physics, corresponding to $p = 0.001$ and $3 \times 10^{-7}$, respectively.
+Nevertheless, progressively smaller $p$-values for future data sets would indicate that compelling evidence is accumulating.